 In this module students will explore the environmental dimension of historic buildings and evaluate past environmental technologies and strategies, through a combination of historical research and technical analysis.

-Student will be given two research based projects.
-In Assignment 1, which accounts for 25% of the total mark for this module, students are asked to research into the historical and cultural context of environmentally driven innovation in architecture.
-Students will explore the specific motivations and historical circumstances that have been driving the development of environmental technologies and scientific principles today and in the past.
+Students research into the historical and cultural context of environmentally driven innovation in architecture, and will explore the specific motivations and historical circumstances that have been driving the development of environmental technologies and scientific principles today and in the past.

 Students will explore a range of experimental and modelling techniques to evaluate the environmental and energy performance of buildings.
 This will include field surveys of appropriate case study buildings, where the students will experiment with monitoring the environmental conditions.
 They will select a range of techniques for the thermal and visual environment.

 Students explore passive means of environmental control to achieve low energy and comfort under varying climatic conditions.
-Advanced techniques and methodologies for analysis of local climatic conditions, future weather predictions, site, and original buildings lead to the development of environmentally sustainable design proposals with a focus on achieving low energy buildings.
+Advanced techniques and methodologies for analysis of local climatic conditions, site, and building proposals lead to the development of environmentally sustainable design proposals with a focus on achieving low energy buildings.

 The influence of materials, form and construction on environmental performance is examined with reference to precedents and benchmarks.

-Students will work independently to research in-depth a topic of their own choice in the field of sustainable architecture and built environment, to produce a 15,000 words document.
+Students will work independently to research in-depth a topic of their own choice in the field of sustainable architecture and built environment, to produce a 15,000 word document.

 They will need to critically evaluate the state-of-the-art literature and develop the methodology for answering the formulated research questions.
 The subsequent methodology can vary depending on the selected topic (archives, monitoring, modelling, thermal simulation, etc.)